 Learn more about how you can get involved in Quest Club.

 Young Spirit Mentoring

-Open to Indigenous students in Grades 9 – 12.
+Open to Indigenous students at select schools in Grades 9 – 12.
 The Big and Little Buddies meet once a week for one hour after school.
 The program runs during the school year from September to June.

 The Big and Little Buddies have the opportunity to explore and share their culture together through Indigenous crafts and games.
 They also spend time playing in the gym or outside in the playground.
 At times, honoured guests from the Indigenous community are invited to share their culture and expertise through activities like dance and storytelling.